Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot is very good at understanding the context of the code.
 It understands that the `AerobaticSequence` is a string in a specific format and that it can be parsed using a Regex expression.

+#### Lab 4.6 - Flight Plan Adjustments - Codebase Improvements

+TODO: Maybe Remove it???

+o	Engage in a chat with Copilot to discuss potential improvements in the codebase or selected sections of code. o	Introduce a context file to instruct Copilot on what to do and not to do, possibly aligning with company guidelines. o	Gradually apply Copilot's suggestions to the code.
+Consider using a .copilotignore file to refine Copilot's focus. o	Keep code quality reference files open for guidance and comparison.